cap-js-community/odata-v2-adapter/README.md

   - **[options.target]:** Target, which points to OData V4 backend host/port.
 Default is e.g. 'http://localhost:4004'.
   - **[options.targetPath]:** Target path to which is redirected.
 Default is ''.
   - **[options.services]:** Service mapping from url path name to service name.
 If omitted local CDS defaults apply.
-  - **[options.standalone]:** Indication that OData V2 Adapter proxy is a standalone process.
+  - **[options.standalone]:** Indication that OData V2 Adapter Adapter Proxy is a standalone process.
 Default is 'false'.
   - **[options.mtxEndpoint]:** Endpoint to retrieve MTX metadata for standalone proxy.
 Default is '/mtx/v1'
   - **[options.ieee754Compatible]:** `Edm.Decimal` and `Edm.Int64` are serialized IEEE754 compatible.
 Default is 'true'.
   - **[options.disableNetworkLog]:** Disable networking logging.
 Default is 'true'.